 It's just that when greed gets out of balance with the

-quality (which is most of the time), we get poor products
+quality (which seems like most of the time), we get poor products

 smile.
-It's from all those times when technology let me
+They're from all those times when technology let me

-times that has to happen to make those creases permanent?
+times that had to happen to make those creases permanent?
 I

-can tell you, it's a lot!
+can tell you--a lot!
 (My brother tells me if nobody heard me except the cat, it never happened.
 And my brother's not even a lawyer.)

 This site and my columns are devoted to all the crappy products